Cormac MacDermot MacCarthy, 16th Lord of Muskerry: 16th Lord

 His father died in 1570 when Cormac MacDermot was about 18 years old.
 According to English Common Law he would have immediately succeeded as 14th Lord of Muskerry, but as a minor his estate would have been sequestered by the crown and he would have become a ward.
 However, Brehon law was applied and his uncle Sir Cormac MacTeige MacCarthy succeeded in his stead, according to tanistry.
 When this uncle died in 1583, another of his uncles, Callaghan, took his place as the 15th Lord, but resigned in 1584 when Cormac MacDermot eventually succeeded as 16th Lord of Muskerry.

 House of Lords

 Being Lord of Muskerry did of course not include the right to sit in the House of Lords.
 It was therefore by a special favour that he sat in the House of Lords of the Parliament 1585–1586 as baron Blarney.
 The year is given as 1578 and is quite certainly wrong: no Irish parliament sat in 1578.
+The year 1578 is midway between 1571 and 1585.
 Elizabeth's second Irish parliament sat 1569–1571 and her third 1585–1586.